 5. Rinse With Salt Water

-- After 24 hours, rinse gently with warm salt water (½ teaspoon salt in 1 cup of water) to keep the area clean.
+- Begin rinsing gently with salt water (½ teaspoon salt in 1 cup water) after 24 hours to keep the site clear

 6. Take Prescribed Medications